kahole/edamagit/README.md

 ## TODO NEXT UP: fold management.
 What should be folded at the start?

+#### Crazy idea on foldHack branch

+use dynamic foldingProvider based on folded boolean on views and call fold all, all the time

 #### Manual folding:
   TAB on view toggles fold v unfold propert
      -> Trigger rerender